 The Drop-Add period presents an opportunity to make some—but only some—changes in your schedule.
 Although some professors will occasionally provide course overrides for students in special circumstances, large class size dictates that this is not often possible.
 A student requesting an override must:

 Transfer and summer school credits in English

 The English department requires that virtually all courses in the major be taken in the Morrissey College of Arts and Sciences during the fall and spring semesters.
 Permission to take one English major course during the summer or through the Woods College of Advancing Studies is given only in very unusual circumstances.
-To request permission to count a summer or evening course toward the major, prior to enrollment, bring a catalog with a description of the course you wish to take, to Treseanne Ainsworth in Stokes 493S.
+To request permission to count a summer or evening course toward the major, prior to enrollment, bring a catalog with a description of the course you wish to take, to Marla Derosa in Stokes S493.
 Summer courses taken abroad and taught by English department faculty will be accepted as major electives.